niaid/dsb_manuscript/README.md

-background with hashing or library size distribution. mu1\_noise\_correlations is analysis of the robustness of µ1 background assessment and correlation with µ2 and isotype control means using 100 random sampling of µ1 proteins from each cell.
+background with hashing or library size distribution. mu1\_noise\_correlations is analysis of the robustness of µ1 background assessment and correlation with µ2 and isotype control means using 100 random samples of 4 µ1 proteins (the same number as isotype controls in the experiment) from each cell.

 ``` r
 source(here("V2/parameter_sensitivity/empty_drop_threshold_batch.r"))